Alize Cornet’s Code Violation At U.S. Open Sparks Controversy

 Cornet ended up losing the match against Swedish Johanna Larsson 6-4, 3-6, 2-6.

-The contentious decision came just days after Serena Williams was banded from wearing her “catsuit” – designed to help prevent blood clots after her health concerns in the last year – at the French Open, citing her need to “respect the game.”
+The contentious decision came just days after Serena Williams was banned from wearing her “catsuit” – designed to help prevent blood clots after her health concerns in the last year – at the French Open, citing her need to “respect the game.”